webqit/webflo/README.md

 ##### In a Multi Page Application

-In a Multi Page layout, header and footer files (and/or other partials) are typically bundled and reused across each page of an application, while letting each of these pages own their own *main* content.
+In a Multi Page layout, generic contents - e.g. header and footer files, etc. - are typically bundled and reused across each page of an application.

 ```html
 <!--